Catastrophic Emission of Charges from Near-Extremal Nariai Black Holes: Conclusion

+Another interesting direction is to consider the model with a dynamical ``cosmological constant'', for instance, a scalar field for inflation.
+The Einstein-Maxwell theory including one-loop effects keeps the cosmological constant or the dS radius as a fixed parameter.
+However, the Einstein-Maxwell theory coupled to a complex scalar field as dynamical cosmological constant is a legitimate model to describe the decay of the cosmological constant through the emission of charged pairs.
+This issue is also beyond the scope of present work and will be investigated in the future.

-\acknowledgments The authors would like to thank Hyun Kyu Lee for helpful discussions, and Miguel Montero, Thomas Van Riet and Gerben Venken for useful comments on the back-reaction of pair production.
+\acknowledgments The authors would like to thank Hyun Kyu Lee for helpful discussions, and Miguel Montero, Thomas Van Riet and Gerben Venken for useful comments on the back-reaction of pair production and are grateful to the anonymous referee for helpful comments on the evolution of extremal black holes.
 C.M.C. would like to thank the warm hospitality at Kunsan National University and Center for Quantum Spacetime (CQUeST), Sogang University, where this work was initiated.
 S.P.K. would like to appreciate the warm hospitality at CQUeST and ELI Beamlines, Czech Republic, where part of this work was done and Center for High Energy and High Field Physics (CHiP), National Central University, where this work was revised.
 The work of C.M.C. was supported by the National Science and Technology Council of the R.O.C.
 (Taiwan) under the grants NSTC 111-2112-M-008-012, 112-2112-M-008-020.
 The work of S.P.K. was supported in part by National Research Foundation of Korea (NRF) funded by the Ministry of Education (2019R1I1A3A01063183).

 \begin{appendix}